Strong-Foundation/Karabiner-Elements-Remapping/Readme.md

 # Karabiner-Elements-Remapping

-A collection of configuration files, guides, and resources to help users remap their keyboards using [Karabiner-Elements](https://karabiner-elements.pqrs.org/) on macOS.
+A collection of configuration files, guides, and resources to help macOS users remap their keyboards using [Karabiner-Elements](https://karabiner-elements.pqrs.org/).

 ---

 ## 🌟 Features

-- **Windows Keyboard Compatibility**: Easily remap Windows keyboards for macOS (e.g., `Ctrl` to `Command`, `Alt` to `Option`).
+- **Windows Keyboard Compatibility**: Seamlessly remap Windows keyboard keys to macOS equivalents (e.g., `Ctrl` → `Command`, `Alt` → `Option`).
-- **Predefined Profiles**: Ready-to-use configurations for common keyboard models and layouts.
+- **Predefined Profiles**: Ready-made configurations for popular keyboard models and layouts.
-- **Custom Remapping**: Create your own keybindings to fit your personal workflow.
+- **Custom Keybinding**: Easily create your own key remaps for a more personalized experience.
-- **Advanced Features**: Unlock dual-role keys, conditional mappings, and app-specific configurations.
+- **Advanced Features**: Dual-role keys, app-specific mappings, and conditional remaps for even more customization.

 ---